design-sparx/antd-multipurpose-dashboard/README.md

 ```

 # File structure
-Inside the zip-file you'll find the following directories and files.
+Inside the zip file, you'll find the following directories and files.
 Both compiled and minified distribution files, as
 well as the source files are included in the package.
 ```
 antd-multi-dashboard/